-1. Assign homework: "Square and circle body"
+1. Assign homework: "6 body parts draw"

-Hold up the homework worksheet and model matching and colouring in the shapes.
+Hold up the homework worksheet and model tracing the lines and drawing the body parts.
+Even very little ones can do this - their drawings may not look anything like the body parts, but they will know what they are!
 Give out the worksheets and say, "Put your homework in your bags" and help them to do so - this is important as they will probably want to start colouring them right away.